Irrational toric varieties and secondary polytopes: Introduction

+It is also natural to consider toric patches as arising from the nonnegative part of an affine toric variety $X_\calA$.
+In this guise, both applications allow the exponents $\calA$ to be any real vectors.
+This leads to irrational affine toric varieties $Y_\calA$~\cite{CGS}, which are analytic subsets of the nonnegative orthant of a real vector space.
+When $\calA\subset\ZZ^n$, $Y_\calA$ is the nonegative part of the affine toric variety $X_\calA$.
+When $\calA$ lies on an affine hyperplane, the intersection $Z_\calA$ of $Y_\calA$ with the standard (probability) simplex is both an irrational toric model and a source for toric B\'ezier patches.
+By Birch's Theorem, $Z_\calA$ is homeomorphic to the polytope $\conv(\calA)$.

+Applications from geometric modeling~\cite{CGS,GSZ} lead to the irrational version of the moduli problem involving the secondary fan and polytope.
+That is, there is a multiplicative action of the positive torus on the probability simplex, and understanding the possible limits of translates of $Z_\calA$ provides an explanation of control structures for patches.
+Here, these limits are understood set-theoretically or rather metrically in terms of the Hausdorff topology on closed subsets of the probability simplex.
+When $\calA\subset\ZZ^n$, the toric moduli spaces from~\cite{Alexeev,KSZ1,KSZ2} imply that the possible limits are all toric degenerations of $Z_\calA$, and identifies the real points of the moduli space with the secondary polytope of $\calA$.
+This is the main result in~\cite{GSZ}.

+When $\calA$ is irrational, we do not have the full power of algebraic geometry, and other means are needed to study the space of real torus translates of $Z_\calA$ and their Hausdorff limits.
+In~\cite{PSV}, all Hausdorff limits are shown to be toric degenerations of $Z_\calA$ and the space of translates and limits is understood set-theoretically in terms of the secondary fan of $\calA$.
+Our purpose is to promote this set-theoretic understanding to one in terms of equivariant cell complexes and show that the resulting moduli space (defined in Section~\ref{S:Hausdorff}) is homeomorphic to the secondary polytope of $\calA$, this is the content of Theorem~\ref{Th:SecondaryPolytope}.

-We develop a theory of toric varieties associated to arbitrary fans in $\RR^n$.
-Such an irrational toric variety is an $\RR_>^n$-equivariant cell complex with a dense orbit whose cells are dual to the cones of the associated fan.
-This construction is functorial; maps of fans give equivariant maps of irrational toric varieties, and the fan may be recovered from the toric variety.
+To accomplish this identification, we develop a theory of irrational toric varieties $Y_\Sigma$ associated to arbitrary fans $\Sigma$ in real vector spaces.
+This theory is very satisfying, with many parallels to the classical theory of toric varieties associated to rational fans.
+The irrational toric variety $Y_\Sigma$ is an equivariant cell complex (Theorem~\ref{Th:ITV_structure}), the association from fans is functorial (Theorem~\ref{Th:mapsOfFans}), and the fan $\Sigma$ may be recovered from the irrational toric variety $Y_\Sigma$ (Corollary~\ref{C:recoverFan}).
+Also, $Y_\sigma$ is compact if and only if the fan $\Sigma$ is complete (Theorem~\ref{Th:complete}).

+An important property of classical toric varieties that we do not yet have for irrational toric varieties is an equivalence of categories between fans and irrational toric varieties.
+We believe this will require enriching irrational toric varieties and irrational fans with additional structure, so that we obtain a sheaf of functions on an irrational toric variety possessing some form of noetherianity.
+One possible source for these structures, at least locally, may be the recent articles of Miller~\cite{Miller3,Miller2,Miller1}.